UniversalDependencies/UD_Portuguese-Bosque/ud-docs/_pt-pos/VERB.md

 Note that the `VERB` tag covers main verbs _(content verbs)_ and _copulas_ but it does not cover _auxiliary verbs_, for which there is the [AUX]() tag.
-Auxiliares are verbs that are used in verb phrases expressing only grammatical function (as tense or mood) and do not have semantic contente.
-For example, _ia fazer_ and _começou a fazer_, where "ir"  and "começar" are auxiliaries.
+Auxiliares are verbs that are used in verb phrases expressing only grammatical function (as tense or mood) and do not have semantic content.
+For example, _ia fazer_ ("go to do") and _começou a fazer_ ("begin to do"), where "ir/go"  and "começar/begin" are auxiliaries.

 Note that we can have more than one auxiliary in a verbal phrase: _parece estar a influenciar_, where "parece" and "estar" should be tagged as auxiliaries.